 - Customization: Starlight VPS offers limited customization options.
 And there is no control panel; instead, there is only a launchpad.

-Additionally, you can obtain a 4GB RAM/2-core package for under $12/mo.
 With Ubuntu, I’ve installed WordPress with the default software pack, which includes OpenLiteSpeed and MariaDB.
 An SSL certificate is pre-installed.
+Here is a sample TTFB test without any optimization.

 To make things even better, you can use a powerful cache plugin like FlyingPress.
 There are many ways to optimize WordPress websites, but I’m not here to explain them all.
 But web hosting speeds matter, especially for dynamic sites.